User Research Portfolio · 2025

 Through direct community engagement and qualitative observation, I identified three distinct and compounding barriers:

 Relationship before recruitment.
-I stopped leading with study information and started leading with conversation — meeting people where they were, listening first, and letting trust develop naturally before introducing clinical details.
+I stopped leading with study information and started leading with conversation — meeting people where they were, listening first, and letting trust develop naturally.

 Physical leave-behinds.
-I designed and distributed tangible marketing materials that people could take home, share with family, and reference later — giving them agency over the decision timeline instead of pressuring an immediate response.
+I designed tangible brochures people could take home, share with family, and reference later.

 Key Finding